 Following an open house, there is more to do than just clean up.
-By sending a few moments to complete the following check list, you can be sure to stay organized and better prepared for your next open studio event.
+By sending a few moments to complete the following checklist, you can be sure to stay organized and better prepared for your next open studio event.

 Oftentimes, your event will be competing with other open studios or other local cultural events.
-Take a look at locally published events calendar and see if something was drawing people away from your studio if you experienced low attendance rates.
-You can always change the date of your open house or run competing ads in publications that local events area published in.
-Think about boosting up your event with demonstrations, giveaways or other ways to draw people in for next year if you frequently battle with local events and low attendance.
+Take a look at the locally published events calendar and see if something was drawing people away from your studio if you experienced low attendance rates.
+You can always change the date of your open house or run competing ads in publications that local events are published in.
+Think about boosting up your event with demonstrations, giveaways, or other ways to draw people in for next year if you frequently battle with local events and low attendance.

 Record What Press Worked: Take a few moments to record the press and promotional outlets you used to promote your open studio.
 Did you place ads, send out postcards, run a Facebook ad, or email newsletter blasts?
-Record response rates on your email blasts, the engagement rates of your social media ads, and whether or not people who you sent postcard invitations showed up.
+Record response rates on your email blasts, the engagement rates of your social media ads, and whether or not people to who you sent postcard invitations showed up.

 Update Email Lists: Following an open house you will often get a list of new contacts that want to join your mailing list.
 Spend a few moments entering names in Mail Chimp or your email capture database after your open house.
-Note where you met them (open studio event), if they mentioned anything specific you need to remember about them (for example they were interested in purchasing a future commission).
+Note where you met them (open studio event) if they mentioned anything specific you need to remember about them (for example they were interested in purchasing a future commission).
 The sooner you enter their names and begin engaging with them the better.
 If you wait too long to get your list updated, they may forget they wanted to be on your list and delete or unsubscribe.

-Log Finances: Tracking your income and expenses are important when hosting an open studio and art sale.
+Log Finances: Tracking your income and expenses is important when hosting an open studio and art sale.
 Spend some time logging this information so you know what sold and where you are at financially.

 Make a Note to Yourself: A favorite thing I like to do is leave myself a note for the future.
 I write down what worked well for my open studio and what didn’t work well.
 One year, I spent lots of time making my studio spotless and mopped the floor before my open house.
 It happened to be a very wet November and everyone tracked in snow.
-I learned that mopping was best saved for post studio visits during winter open houses.
+I learned that mopping was best saved for post-studio visits during winter open houses.
 Simple learning moments like this will save time in the end.